LYNK-INCUU/LYNK-INCUU/README.md

-- 👋 Hi, I’m @ZeldrexK0DE aka Kairos.
+- 👋 Hi, I’m LYNK
 - 👀 I usually do some coding in HTML, CSS and JSON.
 - 🌱 Also a Part-Time VTuber.
+- WHOOO KNOWSSS

 <!---
 ZeldrexK0DE/ZeldrexK0DE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.